JuanC105/PI_DA_Traffic_Accidents/README.md

 - Compared to the previous year, motorcycle accidents increased by 80%.

 <img src="https://raw.githubusercontent.com/JuanC105/PI_DA_Traffic_Accidents/master/assets/KPI2.png" alt="project-screenshot" width="300" height="300/">

+<h2>✍️ Conclusions</h2>

+- The main focus should be on December traffic and in the morning hours.

+- A specific group to consider in road safety policies is young adult male motorcycle riders.

+- Communes 1, 4, and 7 are the geographical areas where certain road prevention strategies should be focused due to the frequency of accidents.

 <h2>💻 Built with</h2>

 Technologies used in the project: